 And then, it finally dawns on you – you bought a lemon.

 This is one of the worst fears of any new car owner.
 After all the exhaustive research, and after all the hard-earned money you spent, you are forced to reckon with the fact that you are squarely on the wrong end of a raw deal.
 This unfortunate scenario is not as uncommon as you might think.
-It’s such a concern for consumers that, fortunately, there is a law specifically geared toward consumers who purchased a bum vehicle.
+It’s such a concern for consumers that, fortunately, there is a law specifically geared toward consumers who purchased a bum vehicle with the help of a reputable car injury law firm.

 Enacted in 1970, the Song-Beverly Consumer Warranty Act, as California’s Lemon Law is more formally known, is intended to help consumers or businesses who have purchased a vehicle that turns out to be defective.
-While no one ever hopes to be put in a situation where they are forced to use it, California’s Lemon Law is the embodiment of consumer protection at work.
+While no one ever hopes to be put in a situation where they are forced to use it, California’s Lemon Law is the embodiment of consumer protection at work, with trusted lemon law lawyers available to guide you through the process.

 While the law is a great thing for buyers, it is not always easy to hold a manufacturer responsible for the lemon they sold you.
 The process can sometimes be fraught with frustration, requiring continuous correspondence with a manufacturer and proving that your grievances are in keeping with the claim you are filing.